Our Services

 Helpful Resources

-Micropenis is a rare, medically defined condition based on proper stretched penile length measuring at least 2.5 standard deviations below the age mean, which in adults is generally under about 3.67 inches 9.3 cm.
+Micropenis is a rare medical condition, defined as a stretched penile length at least 2.5 standard deviations below the age-adjusted mean — typically under 3.67 inches (9.3 cm) in adult men.

 Hearing the term micro penis can cause immediate worry.
 The word itself sounds alarming.
 But in medicine, a micropenis has a very specific definition.
 It is not simply about feeling smaller than average or comparing yourself to others.
 It refers to a measured condition based on established medical standards.